 What is an invoice?

-In short, an invoice is a formal request for payment of a business’ services/products.
-A business will send a formalised document to their client, breaking down the items or services that have been agreed to.
+In short, an invoice is a formal request for payment for a business’s services/products.
+A business will send a formal document to its client, breaking down the agreed-upon items or services.

 It is a legal record of sale and proof that a business has fulfilled its end of the deal.
 It also helps the client understand exactly what they have paid for and how their bill has been accumulated.